mathsDOTearth/rustrender/README.md

 * render01 - Setting up a 2d RGB buffer to work with minifb
 * render02 - Creating pixel, line, tiangle and rectangle draw functions
-* render03 - adding vector code and rotating a cube
+* render03 - Adding vector code and rotating a cube